zythedeveloper/exploring-myths-in-nba/README.md

 3. Run the Jupyter Notebook to explore the analysis.

 ## Usage
-- Open `MidtermProject.ipynb` in Jupyter Notebook.
+- Open `exploring-myths-in-nba.ipynb` in Jupyter Notebook.
 - Follow the steps to execute the analysis.
 - Modify the code as needed to explore different aspects of NBA statistics.